 About your role

 Depending on which age group you are interested in working with, there are a number of different volunteering options.

-Ready Steady Go - This is a group for pre-school aged deaf children and their siblings.
+Ready Steady Go - This is a group for pre-school children with a hearing loss and their siblings.
 Volunteers will be briefed on the aims and goals of the session before it takes place, then it’s time to get stuck in!
 You will be encouraging the children to get involved, help extend and explore their language through play, and ensure that everyone is having a great time.

-Teenz – This group is for teenagers aged 11-18 years, and provides opportunities for young deaf teenagers to get together, to build friendships and share the unique experiences they have with other teens who know and understand what it is like living with deafness.
+Teenz – This group is for teenagers aged 11-18 years, and provides opportunities for teenagers with a hearing loss to get together, to build friendships and share the unique experiences they have with other teens who know and understand what it is like living with deafness.

-Examples of last year’s sessions were: Football, Colwick Adventure Park, Dancing, Cycling, Forest School and many more all to focus upon our listening skills and building our confidence using our voices; Climbing Wall to develop our communication and team working skills while facing exciting challenges.
+Examples of last year’s sessions were: Football, Colwick Adventure Park, Dancing, Cycling, Forest School and many more all to focus upon listening skills and building our confidence using our voices, to develop our communication and team working skills while facing exciting challenges.

 The groups usually take place on Saturdays, and there are usually around 10 of each session per year.
 So that you can develop a great relationship with the children and families who attend the groups, the Ear Foundation expect that you will attend on at least 5 occasions in a 12 month period.
 The sessions take place on the below dates (more dates are to be confirmed through the year):